 While it varies, the average time it takes for fluids to be eliminated as urine is approximately 45 minutes to 2 hours.
 Water can leave the stomach and enter the small intestine in as little as 5 minutes.
 Absorption into the bloodstream can then occur rapidly, sometimes within minutes, depending on the aforementioned factors.

 The kidneys begin producing urine relatively quickly after water enters the bloodstream.
+Once urine is produced, it travels to the bladder, where it’s stored until you feel the urge to urinate.
 It takes about 30 minutes for the kidneys to process a significant amount of fluid.
-Once urine is produced, it travels to the bladder, where it’s stored until you feel the urge to urinate.
 The bladder can hold urine for varying amounts of time depending on individual bladder capacity and other factors.

 Impact of Different Types of Fluids